rajvi08/radical_prototype/README.md

 _How might we build modular laptops that adapt to each user’s needs?_

 ### Energy Distribution
+The current energy system is centralized, with electricity generated at large power plants and transmitted through high-voltage lines to homes and businesses.
+Residential solar or small-scale generation is limited by regulations, and any excess energy is fed back to the grid.
+The utility then distributes this energy to other consumers, with homeowners typically receiving credit rather than direct payment from neighbors.

 ![Sketch 3](sketches/img1.jpg)

+_How might we enable people to sell excess electricity directly to their neighbors instead of only through the grid?_

+_How might we simplify global investment in renewable energy by centering it around renewable energy credits?_

 ## Proposed Models